jojork/jojork/README.md

 * Simulation of 2D materials and nanostructures
 * Structural optimization using numerical methods (BFGS)
 * Cohesive energy and stability analysis
-* Electronic property evaluation using DFT
+* Electronic, Mechanical and Optical Property evaluation using DFT

 ---